I’m not sure about you, but I get a weird vibe from many people about eating healthfully.

 - Olympians need to fuel their bodies properly or they won’t be able to perform properly.

 - Regular ‘ol people like us need the proper fuel to keep our energy up, our blood sugar balanced and hormones even on a daily basis.

 Media messages are so confusing these days which makes us more confused about what type of fuel is best for our bodies.

 Every day there’s a new study, or stat, or cousin telling you something that you should or shouldn’t be eating (yes I’ve been guilty of that!).

-But did you know that every body is different?
+But every body is different.